 The former railroad bed follows the western bank of the Passagassawakeag River from Belfast in the south to City Point in the north.
 The trail affords excellent views of the river for much of its length, including a river crossing near the northern end of the trail, as well as opportunities to observe many facets of the area’s natural history.

-The fact that the trail uses a former railroad bed means that the trail is both broad and essentially level.
-The surface is of crushed stone providing plenty of grip.
+As the trail uses a former railroad bed, the trail is both broad, with most of the trail averaging 10-12 feet, and essentially level.
+The surface is of crushed stone, and suitable for strollers, wheelchairs, and for those with mobility challenges.
 In winter, provided there is snow on the ground, the trail is excellent for snow-shoeing and cross-country skiing.

 For additional information, visit the City of Belfast website, or contact: